ModerateUser/VSC-AI-Plugin/README.md

 ### 2. Create Your First Workflow

-1. Create a new file: `my-workflow.workflow.json`
+1. Use command palette: `Agentic Workflow: Create New Workflow`
-2. Use the command palette: `Agentic Workflow: Open Workflow Editor`
+2. Enter a workflow name
-3. Start building your workflow!
+3. Start building your workflow in the visual editor!

-### 3. Example Workflow
+### 3. Example Workflow: Text Summarization Pipeline

 ```json
 {